The Beatles, the Las Vegas Strip, the Navy Blazer.

 So how do you rock a navy blazer?
 Let me count the ways.

 Quick note: If you’re enjoying this article all about how to wear a navy blazer, then you’ll probably find my other writing on all things men’s style useful.
 Each week, I share updates, style tips and other things not shared on the blog through my free email newsletter.

 To join now, just enter your email address below and click “Get Updates!”

 Scenario 1: Casual Cool Spring

-And then you can up the casual factor with a pair of neutral white trainers (the much sought after Nike Killshot 2 sneakers by J.Crew, unfortunately sold out).
+And then you can up the casualness with a pair of neutral white trainers (the much sought after Nike Killshot 2 sneakers by J.Crew, now in stock).
 Finally, add some black matte shades with polarized reflective lenses for maximum casual cool.

 Scenario 2: Simple In Summer

 Kanye summed up the feeling of summer with a simple line.
 Of course you don’t have to live in Chicago to know the sweet sensations of summer style.
 Surely, it’s a time for shorts, boat shoes and loafers on the regular.
 Also don’t forget the vibrant colors, fun prints, and light weight fabrics like chambray and linen to put in steady rotation.